hao-wang1216/UniNet/README.md

 # UniNet
-Unify: Towards a Multimodal Foundation Model for Camouflaged Object Segmentation
+Unify: Towards a Multimodal Foundation Model for Camouflaged Object Segmentation.
-# OurNet
 The code will be expeditiously uploaded to this openly accessible repository once the paper is accepted.